QED-92/cyber-security/modules/incident-handling/incident-handling_notes.md

 - Remove admin privileges from regular users
 - Configure PowerShell in "ContrainedLanguage" mode
 - Host-based firewalls
-- Impement an EDR solution
+- Implement an EDR solution

 ## Detection and Analysis